 Opting to go to a fertility clinic means a lot more than parents deciding that they need a little help with conception.
-It means potentially confronting serious medical issues or overcoming reproductive shortcomings that have been stigmatized in society for generations.
+It means developing a long relationship with a fertility doctor or fertility specialist.
+It also means potentially confronting serious medical issues or overcoming reproductive shortcomings that have been stigmatized in society for generations.
 It means lots of testing, a certain degree of isolation, and facing a very private situation in a proactive way.
 And it can also be a burden on a bank account.

 Finding the right fertility clinic should involve more than simply Googling the closest one to home.
 Doing it right means diligently searching for the best available option, weighing finances and insurance availability, finding a doctor both parents can be comfortable with, and knowing when to walk away.

 READ MORE: The Fatherly Guide to IVF

 Getting involved with a fertility clinic really starts with knowing when to go in in the first place.
 There are a number of factors that can contribute to a couple’s inability to conceive a child.
 Those factors are primarily related to sperm issues, egg or hormonal abnormalities, or anatomical and structural issues in the female reproductive tract.

 But age is also a factor: if a woman is 35 or under, the couple should wait at least a year before becoming concerned.
 After age 35, though, it’s encouraged that couples seek a reproductive professional after 6 months.

 “That seems paradoxical.
 You would think that older women would take longer to get pregnant, and that’s true,” says Dr. Kevin Doody, former president of the Society for Assisted Reproductive Technology (SART) and director of Center for Assisted Reproduction.
 “But the reason the recommendation is to seek help earlier is that as women get older, our success with fertility treatments goes down, so we have less time to accomplish our goal of building a family.”